One in Four UK Workers Maliciously Leaks Business Data Via Email, Study Says - Slashdot

 Secondly, there is nothing to suggest the use of the word "malicious".
 If I tell my grandma how much we charge a client, it's sharing confidential business information, but I'm not doing it to undercut my company, I'm doing it to impress her.
 I'm not even sure who I would maliciously share business information with if I wanted to, nobody would care enough to listen.

+2) Employees in the UK and derivative countries have far greater protection against being terminated (compared to the US), this leads people to not give a shit either, because their boss is a jerk.

+3) My experience of employers in the US is they tend to look after and reward people who do well, bosses are not self appointed asshats, and as an employee its in your best interests to not f**kup, because you can be

-I kind of like it (Score:2)
+I kind of like it (Score:1)

 People really should feel OK about some degree of retributive dissemination of confidential corporate documents.